-In response to requests from the library community, the California State Library presents CopyCat Grants, a new opportunity for California public libraries to apply for funding to “copy” a successful, replicable project that can be implemented in nine months (January-September 2019).
-CopyCat Grants are intended to help libraries easily implement tried-and tested-programs and extend the impact of previously funded, successful LSTA projects.
-This opportunity is open to all California public libraries, and it is well suited to those with limited capacity for developing and testing new programming.
+In response to requests from the library community, the California State Library presents a new grant opportunity for funding January-September, 2020.
+CopyCat grants are intended to help libraries easily implement tried-and tested-programs and extend the impact of previously funded, successful LSTA projects.
+This opportunity is open to all libraries, and it is well suited to those with limited capacity for developing and testing new programming.

-This website contains toolkits for eight innovative, successful Library Services and Technology Act (LSTA) and California cooperative system-funded projects from public libraries across California.
+This website contains toolkits for 11 innovative, successful LSTA projects from public libraries across California.
 Each toolkit contains a link to the original application and final narrative for the original program; information about the purpose, target audience and outcomes achieved; and implementation steps with links to sample documents from the original program.
-Libraries need not replicate these projects exactly like the originals.
-We encourage libraries to tailor projects to fit the aspirations and needs of their local communities and make adjustments as needed.
+When replicated, programs need not look exactly like the originals.
+We encourage libraries to tailor programs to fit the aspirations and needs of their local communities and make adjustments to their CopyCat projects as needed.

-On the left sidebar of this website you will find links to useful articles, courses, templates, sample documents, and other resources useful when planning programs in public libraries.
-We encourage you to take advantage of these resources as you develop your CopyCat project and share them with staff members and colleagues.
+On the left sidebar of this website you will find links to useful articles, courses, templates, sample documents, and other resources that are useful when planning programs in public libraries.
+We encourage you to take advantage of these high quality resources as you develop your copycat program and share them with staff members and colleagues.

 To apply for a CopyCat grant, please visit the application page.